nat236919/nat236919.github.io/content/about.md

 Additionally, I have experiences developing and maintaining web-app projects using **PHP (CodeIgniter, Laravel)**, **JS (Vanilla, jQuery, Vue.js)**.
 I am also no stranger with a variety of databases (e.g., **MySQL**, **Azure Cosmos DB**, and **MongoDB**).
 Furthermore, I am familiar with **HTML**, **CSS**, and its frameworks (e.g., **Bootstrap**, **Foundation**, **Bulma**, **Materialize**, etc.).

-Currently, I am working at a private firm specialising in IT monitoring and automation platform.
+Currently, I am working as a professional services constultant at a private firm specialising in AI operations, IT monitoring and automation.
 ---

 ### Skills